 Re-envisioning Remote Sensing Applications: Perspectives from Developing Countries aims at discussing varied applications of remote sensing, with respect to upcoming technologies with diverse themes.
-Organized into six sections of overlapping areas of research, the book covers chapters with themes related to agriculture, soil and land degradation studies, hydrology, microclimates and climate change, land use/land cover analysis, resource analysis and watershed management, urbanization and urban problems, and applications of remote sensing in disaster management and planning, culminating with future research agenda.
+Organized into four sections of overlapping areas of research, the book covers chapters with themes related to agriculture, soil and land degradation studies; hydrology, microclimates and climate change impacts; land use/land cover analysis applications; resource analysis and bibliometric studies, culminating with future research agenda.
 All the topics are supported via case studies and spatial data analysis.
-This book is of interest to researchers and graduate students in environmental sciences, remote sensing, GIS, agricultural scientists and managers, forestry scientists and managers, water resources scientists and managers.

 - Provides the applications of remote sensing in all fields through varied case studies and spatial data analysis

-- Includes soil and land degradation, microclimates, watershed management and planning
+- Includes soil and land degradation, microclimates, and climate change impacts

-- Covers remote sensing applications in broad areas of agriculture, hydrology, land use, resource analysis and urban problems
+- Covers remote sensing applications in broad areas of agriculture, hydrology, land use/land cover change and resource analysis

-- Explores applications of remote sensing in disaster management and planning
+- Explores future research agenda for applications of remote sensing in post-COVID scenario

 Table of Contents